 Size: The printer should know both the finished size and flat size in order to gauge the extent of the print project.
 Finished size refers to the size of the print after printing and binding is completed.
 Flat size is the size of the product before folding, but after printing and trimming, if it’s laid flat.
 Also inform the printer of any irregular cuts or shapes (die cut) that will be included in the project.
 Provide the printer with a full-scale printout of the project’s dimensions, including crop marks, if you’re not sure of the size.

 Number of Pages: State the total page count, including the interior pages and covers if quoting a multi-page document.
-Typically, in book printing, it’s important to note whether the total number of pages includes the cover or is in addition to the cover.
-When saddle stitching is the desired type of binding, it is important to note that your final page count should be divisible by 4.
+In book printing, it’s important to note whether the total number of pages includes the cover or is in addition to the cover.
+When using saddle stitching, make sure your final page count is divisible by four.

 Ink/Colors: Specify the color selection needed for the project and whether the ink will print on one or both sides of the piece.
-Depending on quantity, or whether there’s personalization in the project, the estimator will determine whether the project will print in process or spot colors, but here are the differences:
+Depending on quantity or whether there’s personalization in the project, the estimator will determine whether the project will print in process or spot colors.
+Here are the differences:

 • Process Printing: This approach uses a layering method, where inks are placed on top of one another to create the appearance of other colors.
 Four-color process printing (CMYK printing) is the most popular technique used.
 This process is used in both offset and digital printing.

-Binding: If your multiple-page document will need binding, perfect bound and saddle stitch are two standard common options; however, spiral bound/coil bound and plastic comb binding are also available choices.
+Binding: If your multiple-page document needs binding, perfect bound and saddle stitch are two standard options; however, spiral bound/coil bound and plastic comb binding are also available choices.

 TALK TO A PRINT EXPERT